-You’ve either seen it in movies or had the honour yourself: a test strip you’ve had the pleasure on peeing on, reveals the happy news – Congratulations … it’s two lines!
+You’ve either seen it in movies or had the honour yourself: a test strip you’ve had the pleasure of peeing on, reveals the happy news – Congratulations … you’re pregnant!
 Sometimes only discernible by squinting the eyes.
-Nonetheless, a signal of joy for those who wish to become pregnant.
+Nonetheless, a signal of joy for those who wish to conceive.
 But what is the underlying science behind being pregnant?
-When exactly is a woman in the state of being pregnant, how can test strips detect that and why is it good practice to urinate on a strip more frequently rather than not?
+When exactly is a woman in the state of being pregnant?
+How can test strips detect that?
+And why is it good practice to urinate on a strip more frequently rather than not?

-A woman’s condition is defined as pregnant when, after fertilisation of the egg (when sperm and egg meet), the zygote (fertilised egg) has settled in the lining of the uterus and develops into an embryo and subsequently into a foetus.
+A woman is defined as pregnant when: after fertilisation of the egg (when sperm and egg meet), the zygote (fertilised egg) has settled in the lining of the uterus and develops into an embryo and subsequently into a foetus.
 A pregnancy is, therefore, the time frame in which a fertilised egg matures into an embryo or foetus.

 Fertilisation of the ovum takes place in the upper third of the fallopian tube after the ovum has been released from the ovary into the fallopian tube (ovulation).
 The zygote then migrates through the fallopian tube into the uterus, where it then nests into the wall.
 Before the zygote nests, the two sets of chromosomes merge.